Skip to content

 Raises:

-Exception: corrected data-driven time-series (Least Squares fit method)
+Exception: If there is an error in the corrected data-driven time-series (Least Squares fit method).

-Exception: corrected data-driven time-series (shift and amplify method)
+Exception: If there is an error in the corrected data-driven time-series (shift and amplify method).

-Exception: gaussian filtered GRACE TWS time-series for all the basins.
+Exception: If there is an error in the Gaussian filtered GRACE TWS time-series for all the basins.

 """